zenibako/koassistant.koplugin/README.md

 7. **Connect** — Draw connections to other works, thinkers, and broader context
 8. **Fact Check** — Verify claims using web search

-**Other built-in actions you can add**: Connect (With Notes), Explain in Context, Analyze in Context, Thematic Connection, Current Context, AI Wiki, Dictionary, Quick Define, Deep Analysis
+**Other built-in actions you can add**: Connect (With Notes), Explain in Context, Analyze in Context, Thematic Connection, Current Context, AI Wiki, Grammar, Dictionary, Quick Define, Deep Analysis

 **Adding more actions**:
 1. Go to **Manage Actions**